truefedex/segmented-button/README.md

 }
 ```

-##### If you need default pill-looking sectioned control then defince your drawable for section like this
+##### If you need default pill-looking sectioned control then define your drawable for section like this
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <selector xmlns:android="http://schemas.android.com/apk/res/android">